-"What is right for you, at this stage of your life, for your overall investment and savings picture, and for what your life will look like in Canada?"
+"What is right for you, at this stage of your life, for your overall investment and savings picture, and for what your life will look like in Canada in the future?"

 I can do this because I have no conflict-of-interest, hidden agenda, or knowledge-based bias.
 I am only interested in what is best for my clients, given their context, goals, and needs.

-Here are some factors that may help your keep/sell considerations:
+Here are some factors that may help you with your "keep" or "sell" considerations:

 Check out the related resource on this site: Buying real estate in Canada.